Travis E. Downs III

 Overview

-Travis Downs is a partner in Robbins Geller Rudman & Dowd LLP’s San Diego office.
+Travis Downs is Of Counsel to Robbins Geller Rudman & Dowd LLP in the Firm’s San Diego office.
 His areas of expertise include prosecution of shareholder and securities litigation, including complex shareholder derivative actions.
 Travis is a member of the Firm’s Delaware Practice Group.

 Travis led a team of lawyers who successfully prosecuted over 65 stock option backdating derivative actions in federal and state courts across the country, resulting in hundreds of millions in financial givebacks for the plaintiffs and extensive corporate governance enhancements, including annual directors elections, majority voting for directors, and shareholder nomination of directors.
 Notable cases include: In re Community Health Sys., Inc. S’holder Derivative Litig. ($60 million in financial relief and unprecedented corporate governance reforms); In re Marvell Tech.
 Grp.
 Ltd. Derivative Litig. ($54 million in financial relief and extensive corporate governance enhancements); In re McAfee, Inc. Derivative Litig. ($30 million in financial relief and extensive corporate governance enhancements); In re Affiliated Computer Servs., Inc. Derivative Litig. ($30 million in financial relief and extensive corporate governance enhancements); In re KB Home S’holder Derivative Litig. ($30 million in financial relief and extensive corporate governance enhancements); In re Juniper Networks Derivative Litig. ($22.7 million in financial relief and extensive corporate governance enhancements); In re Nvidia Corp.
 Derivative Litig. ($15 million in financial relief and extensive corporate governance enhancements); and City of Pontiac Gen. Emps.’
 Ret.
 Sys. v.
 Langone (achieving landmark corporate governance reforms for investors).